Eoic/JigsawQuest/README.md

-# JigsawQuest - multiplayer jigsaw puzzle solving game.
+## JigsawQuest - jigsaw puzzle solving game.

 ### Features
 * **Play Solo or Multiplayer**: Choose to tackle puzzles on your own or invite friends to join you in multiplayer mode.
 Collaborate or compete to see who can solve the puzzle the fastest.